 The taxidermy stub will be provided to a licensed taxidermist along with the pelt, hide, or head of the animal at the time of transfer.

 Black Bear Tags

-- A hunter, or their licensed guide if applicable, must call the bear hotline at 1-800-800-1667 prior to hunting to determine if the season has closed.
+A hunter or guide must call the bear hotline at 1-800-800-1667 prior to the day’s hunting to determine if the season has closed.

 (Refer to NAC 502.373)